Ecommerce scam: the postal police dismantle 13,000 sites-breakinglatest.news-Breaking Latest News

 A network of 13,000 scam ecommerce sites is said to be being dismantled by the Italian postal police.
 They were discovered by an investigation by an Italian IT security company, Yarix, which then informed the Italian authorities.
 A global network, but identified in Italy.

-The operation, anticipated by Bloomberg and which Italian Tech has been able to confirm from various sources, could have brought to its knees what could be one of the largest networks in the world of fake online stores identified so far.
+The operation, anticipated by Bloomberg and which the company confirms to Italian Tech, may have brought to its knees what could be one of the world‘s largest networks of fake online stores identified so far.
 Able to defraud customers by offering them products of luxury brands, including 48 Italians such as Armani, Prada and others, at discounted prices.
 Either by sending them a counterfeit product, or by not sending any product after the customer has paid for it.

 Cybercriminals of Chinese origin, but active all over the world